Lo Fair Thou Art My Love – Hymn Lyric

 But thine in charms exceed.

-Till morning’s fragrant breath shall rise,
+Till morning’s fragrant breath rise,

 And all the shades fly hence.